Realtime RAG with Gemini and other Open AI Alternatives

 Step 4: Update your .env

-File with your Gemini API Key
+File with your Gemini and Google API Key

 If you've already built a pipeline with Open AI, this is where things get slightly different.
 Configure your key in a .env